kstenerud/concise-encoding/DESIGN.md

 Concise Encoding's Positioning
 ------------------------------

-Concice Encoding is a general purpose, ad-hoc encoding format that can be added to a project to solve the majority of data storage or transmission issues quickly and efficiently with low friction.
+Concise Encoding is a general purpose, ad-hoc encoding format that can be added to a project to solve the majority of data storage or transmission issues quickly and efficiently with low friction.

 Other formats support advanced features like partial reads, zero-copy structs, random access, finite-time decoding/encoding, etc. And those are great, but I'd consider them specialized features with many trade-offs; they should only be used after careful evaluation of your requirements (which you often won't fully know up front).